The State of Redistricting Litigation (September 2017 Edition)

 On March 1, 2017, the Supreme Court ruled in a 6-2 decision that the panel had applied the wrong legal standard when concluding that race had not predominated in the drawing of the 11 challenged districts.
 The Court held that the panel had improperly required plaintiffs to show, as a precondition, that a challenged district was inconsistent with traditional redistricting principles.
 According to the Court, plaintiffs in racial gerrymandering cases could establish the predominance through a variety of direct and circumstantial evidence and that, even if a district otherwise complied with traditional redistricting principles, it could still be found unconstitutional if evidence established that race was the predominant factor in its creation.
 The Court remanded the case to the trial court to evaluate the districts under this standard.

-On June 2, the three-judge panel announced that it would hold an evidentiary hearing on October 10, 11 and 12 to consider the parties’ claims on remand.
+On June 2, after receiving briefing from the parties on next steps in the case, the three-judge panel announced that it would hold an evidentiary hearing on October 10, 11 and 12 to consider the parties’ claims on remand.

 Key pleadings for Bethune-Hill v.
 Virginia State Board of Elections can be found here.